Dynamic vs static QR codes

 What formats can I export QR codes in?

 All plans support PNG and SVG export.
-Pro adds CSV, XLSX, and PDF exports.
-Business adds ZIP asset export for bulk downloads.
+Pro adds CSV data export.
+Business adds XLSX export, branded PDF reports, and bulk generation with CSV import.

 Can I add a logo or custom colors to my QR codes?